sarabanderby/lemonade-stand-assistant/README.md

 ## Acknowledgement

 This quickstart is based on the demo by Trusty AI team.
 It can be found [here](https://github.com/trustyai-explainability/trustyai-llm-demo/tree/lemonade-stand).
+If you like this demo, we encourage people to contribute to the community of TrustyAI.

 ## Overview